emqx/cloud-docs/en_US/emqx_streaming/emqx_streaming.md

 #### MQTT Client

-An MQTT Client is a device or software component that connects to the EMQX Platform, sending and receiving MQTT messages, which are stored in streams for later access.
+An MQTT Client is a device or software component that connects to the EMQX Platform deployment, sending and receiving MQTT messages, which are stored in streams for later access.

 #### Kafka Client